 While tax burdens are sky-high in some states, others give taxpayers a big break.
 Here are the places where individual taxpayers pay the least in taxes.

 Florida has the lowest tax burden for individual filers among all the states.
-In fact, it's one of nine states that has no tax on income whatsoever.
+In fact, it's one of nine states that have no tax on income whatsoever.
+This is a big factor in a lower overall rate.

-Tennessee also has no state income tax.
-However, watch out for the state’s sales taxes.
-General sales taxes in the Volunteer State account for 58.1% of the state’s revenue.
+In Tennessee, residents owe just 16.60% of their annual income in taxes, and there is no state income tax.
+However, watch out for the state's sales taxes.
+General sales taxes in the Volunteer State account for approximately 60% of the state's revenue.

-Nevada has no state income tax and looks to other sources for its revenue.
-For example, the state relies on taxes from gambling and a high sales tax for revenue.
+Like Tennessee, those in Nevada will pay 16.60% of their median annual income in taxes for 2024.
+The state also has no state income tax and looks to other sources for its revenue.
+For example, the state relies on taxes from gambling and a high sales tax.

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.

-Texas rounds out the list of states with low tax burdens that are largely due to not having an income tax.
+Wyoming rounds out the list of states with low tax burdens that are largely due to not having an individual income tax.
+Residents owe just 16.677% of their annual income in taxes for 2024.
+Additionally, the state has a low property tax rate.

 Tax burden for couples